tomcam/guten1.github.io/docs/tutorial.md

 ### Write the blog post using Markdown syntax

 We'll write a blog post using markdown.
+The content Gutenberg expects also requires a nondisplayed header.

-* Write this article using a text editor.
+* Write the following article using a text editor.

 * Call it `article.md` and save it in /content: